-NSU University School is an independent, college preparatory school that educates students in Junior Kindergarten through twelfth grade.
-Since 1971, the school has provided a challenging and personalized education within a supportive environment for students of average to gifted abilities.
+NSU University School is a junior kindergarten through grade 12 independent college-preparatory school that provides a challenging and personalized education within a supportive environment for students of average to gifted abilities.
 Our students are prepared for productive lives and leadership roles through a program that focuses on academic excellence, extracurricular participation, and service to others.

-Our connection to NSU provides students with unprecedented access to college-level resources.
+Our connection to NSU provides students with unprecedented access to college-level resources and opportunities.

 100% of our students are accepted to top colleges and universities.

-More than 25 students were recognized by the National Merit Scholarship Program.
+Approximately 20 students are recognized each year by the National Merit Scholarship Program.

 SPEECH AND DEBATE

 The Speech and Debate team is one of the Top 10 speech and debate programs in the country.

 Our Upper School Robotics teams have qualified to compete in the VEX Robotics World Championship for five consecutive years.

 Our Middle School Chinese teacher of 15 years was named Teacher of the Year by the Florida Chinese Teachers Association.

 Nova Southeastern University's University School was recognized for its performance during the 2017 National Speech and Debate Tournament held in Birmingham, Alabama.